 On top of just selling to your own audience, you can leverage loyalty programs that incentivize customers to invite friends to purchase with offers like first-time customer discounts, free one-month trials, gifting programs and more.
 These channels create opportunities for amplifying your message and spreading your products through word-of-mouth marketing efforts that won’t cost you anywhere near that of similar advertising fees.

-How to (simply) launch a product to your blog audience
+How to launch a product to your blog audience (quick tips)

 If you can create a blog and quickly build a relationship with just 10 early readers, then work with them to pinpoint a challenge you’re interested in building a physical or digital product for.
 Focus next on repeatedly solving that problem yourself, then develop a plan of action for how you can personally help those 10 people solve that problem in their own unique situations as well.